May 27, 2022

 Dr. Colin Butler, DPT, ATC

-Simply put, this principle of physiology tells us that our body adapts to the specific demands that are placed upon it.
+Simply put, this principle of physiology tells us that the body adapts to the specific demands placed upon it.

-Perform enough aerobic exercise and your heart adapts by increasing the size of the muscles in your left ventricle.
-This increases the amount of blood your heart can pump with every contraction, and your resting heart rate drops.
-The same adaptations effect the hormonal function of the nervous system and tend to decrease your resting blood pressure as well.1
+Perform enough aerobic exercise and your heart adapts by increasing the size of the muscles in the left ventricle.
+This allows more blood to be pumped with each contraction, lowering resting heart rate over time.
+Similar adaptations occur within the nervous and hormonal systems and often lead to decreases in resting blood pressure as well.¹

-The tendons of sprinters become increasingly stiffer as they train to be faster and faster.
-This is a positive adaptation – think of the last time you struggled to change the roll of bathroom tissue because the spring was stiff and kept snapping back quickly.
-A stiffer spring (tendon) releases more energy when it is deformed (stretched) and makes the sprinter more likely to win his race.
+The tendons of sprinters become increasingly stiff as they train to run faster.
+This is a positive adaptation.
+Think about the last time you struggled to change the roll of bathroom tissue because the spring was stiff and kept snapping back quickly.
+A stiffer spring, much like a stiffer tendon, releases more energy when stretched and recoils, helping the sprinter move faster and more efficiently.

-When you trip over something and roll your ankle in the classic position shown below in Image 1, you sprain the ligaments and strain the muscles on the outside of your ankle because you loaded them at a speed and magnitude in which they were not adapted for.
-Meanwhile, in the Far East, there are historical truths about mixed martial artist practitioners being able to break stone with their shins without hurting themselves, because they have repeatedly exposed their shins to those compressive forces by kicking trees and harder objects for years.
+When you trip and roll your ankle in the classic position shown below in Image 1, the ligaments and muscles on the outside of the ankle are injured because they were loaded too quickly and with too much force for what they were prepared to handle.
+Meanwhile, there are well documented examples of martial artists being able to break stone with their shins without injury because they have spent years gradually adapting their bodies to those compressive forces.

 Image 1: Despite this being Klay Thompson of the Golden State Warriors, my left ankle was in this same exact situation about a year ago.